toddamoda/pyyxellsfgffg/docs/source/references/model_groups/photon_collection_models.rst

 :guilabel:`Scene` → :guilabel:`Photon`

 Converts scene to photon with given aperture.
-First an xarray Dataset will be extracted from the Scene for a selected wavelength band.
+First, a xarray Dataset will be extracted from the Scene for a selected wavelength band.
 It is possible to use this model in monochromatic or multiwavelength mode.
-With ``integrate_wavelenght`` set to true (default) the monochromatic mode is chosen, as the flux of the objects in the scene will be integrated along the wavelength band.
+With ``integrate_wavelength`` set to true (default) the monochromatic mode is chosen, as the flux of the objects in the scene will be integrated along the wavelength band.
 The integrated flux in photon/(s cm2) is converted to photon/(s pixel).
-With ``integrate_wavelenght`` set to false, the photon has the dimensions "wavelength", "y", and "x".
+With ``integrate_wavelength`` set to false, the photon has the dimensions "wavelength", "y", and "x".

-The objects are projected onto detector, while converting the object coordinates from arcsec to detector coordinates (pixel) using ``pixel_scale`` defined in the :py:class:`~pyxel.detectors.Detector.Geometry`.
+The objects are projected onto the detector, while converting the object coordinates from arcsec to detector coordinates (pixel) using ``pixel_scale`` defined in the :py:class:`~pyxel.detectors.Detector.Geometry`.

 .. code-block:: yaml